-We recently hired a software systems engineer company to assist us with an upgrade of our existing software system.
-We will also be hiring an internal team of software developers in January of 2017.
-Our existing system (Version 1.0) works well, but integrates a number of coding languages and requires some custom engineering for each client implementation.
-Our upgraded software (Version 2.0) is expected to provide a more streamlined, maintainable, self-configuring, and scalable solution for our clients and allow us to more quickly and profitability implement our solution across multiple and rapidly increasing customer sites.
+We recently increased our internal team of software developers in August of 2017.
+Our existing systems (mPulse1.0/DNA1.0) works well, but integrates a number of codes and requires some custom engineering for each client implementation.
+Our upgraded software (mPulse 2.0/DNA2.0) is expected to provide a more streamlined, maintainable, self-configuring, and scalable solution for our clients and allow us to more quickly and profitability implement our solution across multiple and rapidly increasing customer sites.
 We are developing a solution that can be implemented with either basic or advanced features to meet the needs of our customers and will be launching the features across our platform upon completion.
 We expect the Version 2 improvements upon Version 1 software features to be completed as outlined below: